CoreProc/nova-data-sync/README.md

             'field2' => ['required'],
         ];
     }

+    protected function process(array $row, int $rowIndex): void {
+        Log::info('processing row ' . $rowIndex);

+        // Put the logic to process each row in your imported CSV here }

+    /**
+    * Optional: The number of rows to process per chunk.
+If not defined, it will use the
+    * default chunk size defined in the config file.
+    */
+    public static function chunkSize(): int
+    {
+        return 100;
     }
+}
 ```

+The `rules()` method is where you can define the validation rules for each row of the CSV file.
+It will be passed the
+`$row` and `$rowIndex` parameters.
+The `$row` parameter is an array of the CSV row's data.
+The `$rowIndex` parameter is
+the index.
+Return an array of Laravel's validation rules.

+The expected headers are defined in the `expectedHeaders()` method.
+This is used to validate the headers of the CSV.

 The `process()` method is where you can define the logic for each row of the CSV file.
 It will be passed the `$row` and
 `$rowIndex` parameters.
 The `$row` parameter is an array of the CSV row's data.
 The `$rowIndex` parameter is the index.